Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 For this game you will need:

-We raise the ball.
+We lift the ball.

 Raise your hands with the ball up.

-Throw the ball with both hands
+Throwing the ball with both hands from above

-through a stretched rope.
+through a tight rope.

 We catch up quickly, together.